Wehrl Entropy Based Quantification of Nonclassicality for Single Mode Quantum Optical States: III. for a Pure and Mixed States of Light

-Since the coherent states $|\beta\rangle$ are the only classical pure states \cite{cls}, in the case of pure states, we consider the set of coherent states ($|\beta\rangle$) as the classical reference.
-It is well known that the minimum Wehrl entropy of any quantum state of light is unity \cite{ent_cld} and it attains the minimum for a coherent state $|\alpha\rangle$.
-As a consequence, NC (Eq. \ref{nc_def}) for all pure states reduces to,
+It is already discussed that in the case of pure states, the set of reference classical states has to be restricted to the pure states and the only pure classical state is a coherent state \cite{cls_pure_hillery}.
+Moreover, the Wehrl entropy of any quantum state is always greater than or atleast equal to unity, i.e. $H_{\rm{w}}(\rho)\geq 1$; equality holds only for coherent state \cite{we_min_lieb}.
+Thus, for a pure state, $\rho=\ket\psi\bra\psi$, the measure of NC, $\mathscr{N}_{\rm{w}}$, reduces to the analytic form

-On the other hand, in any optical experiment with decoherence, quantum states, by loosing all the quantum correlations, end up at the thermal state $\rho_{\rm{th}}(\bar{n})$ which is a classical mixed state.
-Consequently, for mixed states, we consider the thermal states as the set of classical reference states.
-For a nonclassical mixed state $\rho_{\rm{nc}}$, its nearest thermal state can be chosen by using the theorem \ref{theor1}. \begin{theorem} The nearest thermal state to any quantum state $\rho_{\rm{nc}}$ is the thermal state present in the Gaussian counterpart of $\rho_{\rm{nc}}$, $\rho_{\rm{nc}}^{\rm{g}}$. \end{theorem}

-\emph{proof:} It has been shown \cite{ngs} that the minimal relative distance of any Gaussian state, $\rho^{\rm{G}}$, from a non-Gaussian state, $\rho$, is the relative distance between $\rho$ and its Gaussian counterpart, $\rho^{\rm{g}}$, the Gaussian state formed with the first and second order moments same as the $\rho$ itself.
-Speaking mathematically,